Xinglab/SQUID/README.md

 		column 6: End coordinate
-		column 7: Whether this intron was annotated in the gtf file as retained intron event. column 8: Whether this intron was overlapped with exon, or the 5' splice site was overlapped with exon or the 3' site was overlapped with exon or whether this intron is a simple intron column 9: Inclusion counts for all of the samples seperated by commas column 10: Skipping counts for all of the samples seperated by commas column 11: Inclusion length
+		column 7: Whether this intron was annotated in the gtf file as retained intron event. column 8: Whether this intron was overlapped with exon, or the 5' splice site was overlapped with exon or the 3' site was overlapped with exon or whether this intron is a simple intron column 9: Unspliced counts for all of the samples seperated by commas column 10: Transcribed counts for all of the samples seperated by commas column 11: Unspliced  length
 		column 12: Skipping length
-		column 13: Intron inclusion level for all of the samples seperated by commas
+		column 13: PI value for all of the samples seperated by commas

 	rMATS_Result_$comparison_$type.txt store the differential RI level calculated by rMATS column 1: Intron Id representing the chromosome position, start and end.